davidmerfield/Blot/app/brochure/readme.txt

 I also use Blot to the mini sites for some of my other projects too.
 Behind Blot's template engine is basically a static file server, which is useful for embedding images in blog posts, for example.
 Anyway, this site is just HTML which Blot serves as-is.

 --- conclusion

-I could use Git too, to sync this folder with Blot if prefered.

 So that's your introduction to Blot – I charge a small fee to use Blot.
 Blot's been around for 5 years now and it's independent, profitable and I can confidently say it'll be around for decades.
 Blot's entire source code is dedicated to the public domain available to you, too.
 Thank you for taking a look.